Murat Tuzcu, MD

 Chief Academic Officer ＆ Chair of Cardiovascular Medicine, Heart ＆ Vascular Institute

 E. Murat Tuzcu, MD, is the Chief Academic Officer and the Chief of Cardiovascular Medicine in the Heart & Vascular Institute at Cleveland Clinic Abu Dhabi.

-Dr. Tuzcu received his medical degree from Istanbul Medical Faculty in Istanbul, Turkey, where he also completed his internship and residency in Internal Medicine.
+Dr. Tuzcu received his medical degree from Istanbul Medical Faculty, Istanbul, Turkey, where he also completed his internship and residency in Internal Medicine.
 He followed this with fellowships at Cleveland Clinic in Cardiovascular Disease and Interventional Cardiology, and a special fellowship for valvular interventions at Massachusetts General Hospital.
 He then served as junior faculty at the Massachusetts General Hospital and Harvard Medical School, both in Boston, Massachusetts, US.
-He is certified as a Diplomate of the American Board of Internal Medicine in Internal Medicine, Cardiovascular Diseases, and Interventional Cardiology.
+He is a certified Diplomate of the American Board of Internal Medicine in Internal Medicine, Cardiovascular Diseases and Interventional Cardiology.

-Dr. Tuzcu is a Fellow of the American College of Cardiology, American Heart Association, Society for Cardiac Angiography & Interventions, and the American College of Physicians; and a member of the Turkish Society of Cardiology.
-He is also a trustee of the American College of Cardiology.
+He is a Fellow of the American College of Cardiology, American Heart Association, Society for Cardiac Angiography & Interventions and the American College of Physicians.
+He is also a member of the Turkish Society of Cardiology and a trustee of the American College of Cardiology.
 Dr. Tuzcu was voted repeatedly one of the "Best Physicians in America," and is listed in the National Registry of Who's Who.